dCache/dcache-book2/config-SRM.md

 If a space reservation request does not specify an access latency, we will assign a value given by `spacemanager.default-access-latency`.
 The default value is `NEARLINE`.

-Edit the file `PATH-ODE-ED/dcache.conf` to change the default value.
+Edit the file **/etc/dcache/dcache.conf** to change the default value.

+Example:
 Change the default value to `ONLINE`.

     spacemanager.default-access-latency=ONLINE

-> **Note**
+> **NOTE**
 >
 > `spacemanager.default-access-latency` merely specifies to value to use while allocating space reservations when no value was given by the client or DCACHE admin.
 It is not to be confused with `pnfsmanager.default-access-latency` which specifies the default retention policy of files uploaded outside of any space reservation.

-> **Important**
+> **IMPORTANT**
 >
 > Please make sure to use capital letters for `REPLICA`, `CUSTODIAL`, `ONLINE` and `NEARLINE` otherwise you will receive an error message.

-DCACHE specific concepts
+DCACHE SPECIFIC CONCEPTS
 ========================

-Activating SRM CELL-SPACEMNGR
+ACTIVATING SRM SPACEMANAGER
 -----------------------------

-In order to enable the SRM CELL-SPACEMNGR you need to add the SPACEMNGR service to your layout file
+In order to enable the `SRM SpaceManager` you need to add the `spacemanager` service to your layout file

-    [dCacheDomain]
-    [dCacheDomain/spacemanager]
+   [<dCacheDomain>]
+   [<dCacheDomain>/spacemanager]

-and add the following definition in the file `PATH-ODE-ED/dcache.conf`
+and add the following definition in the file **/etc/dcache/dcache.conf**

     dcache.enable.space-reservation=true

-Unless you have reason not to, we recommend placing the SPACEMNGR service in the same domain as the POOLMNGR service.
+Unless you have reason not to, we recommend placing the `spacemanager` service in the same domain as the `poolmanager` service.

-Explicit and Implicit Space Reservations for Data Storage in DCACHE
+EXPLICIT AND IMPLICIT SPACE RESERVATIONS FOR DATA STORAGE IN DCACHE
 -------------------------------------------------------------------

 ### Explicit Space Reservations

 Each SRM space reservation is made against the total available disk space of a particular link group.
-If DCACHE is configured correctly each byte of disk space, that can be reserved, belongs to one and only one link group.
-See [section\_title] for a detailed description.
+If dCache is configured correctly each byte of disk space, that can be reserved, belongs to one and only one link group.
+See [the section called “SpaceManager configuration”](https://www.dcache.org/manuals/Book-2.16/config/cf-srm-space-fhs.shtml) for a detailed description.

-> **Important**
+> **IMPORTANT**
 >
 > Make sure that no pool belongs to more than one pool group, no pool group belongs to more than one link and no link belongs to more than one link group.